How will the Collaborative help patients?

 How will the Collaborative help health services?

-What is required of the project team and health service?
+What was required of the project team and health service?

 Is my health service part of a service network for elective surgery?